 Who we are and what we do

-Alpine Sports Club owns two lodges on Mt Ruapehu with a total of 56 beds and a newly refurbished bush hut in the Waitakere Ranges in Auckland, and two on Mt Ruapehu in the heart of the Whakapapa Ski Field.
-ASC Members can book accommodation in the huts using a booking system.
-Food and all amenities are provided in the Ruapehu Huts.
-The smaller Ruapehu Hut and the Waitakere bush hut are available for hire to outside groups on some weekends during the year when there are no scheduled club activities using them.
+ASC owns three Huts, a newly refurbished rustic Bush Hut in the Waitakere Ranges in Auckland, and two on Mt Ruapehu in the heart of the Whakapapa Ski Field.
+ASC Members can book accommodation in the huts using an online booking system.
+Breakfast & Dinner and all amenities are provided in the A-Frame and smaller Ruapehu Hut.
+The Ruapehu and Waitakere bush huts are available for hire to outside groups on some weekends during the year when there are no scheduled club activities using them.
 Outside groups are required to bring their own food and take out any unconsumed food.

-The club meets every first Tuesday of the month at the St Marks Church Parish Hall, 5 St Marks Road, (see meetings page for details and a location map).
-Meetings start at 8:00 pm and include a wide variety of interesting presentations including recent club trips, members antics from all over the world, guest speakers talking about related outdoor interest topics and expeditions as well as ski and equipment purchase nights and information about club activities.
+The club meets the first Tuesday of every month at the St Marks Church Parish Hall, 5 St Marks Road, (see regular activities page for details and a location map).
+Meetings start at 7.30 pm and include a wide variety of interesting presentations including recent club trips, member's antics from all over the world, guest speakers talking about related outdoor interest topics and expeditions as well as ski and equipment purchase nights and information about club activities.
 The club evenings are a social occasion and a great opportunity to renew friendships and make new ones or to meet leaders and members of proposed expeditions.
-Tea and biscuits are usually served after the talk.
+Tea/Coffee and biscuits are usually served after the talk.

-Alpine Sports Club has a vigorous program of activities including day and overnight tramping trips, longer expeditions, skiing and ski instruction, alpine instruction and bushcraft instruction courses as well as a variety of outdoor activities including caving, canoeing, rambling, skin diving and mountain biking.
+ASC has a vigorous program of activities including day and overnight tramping trips, longer expeditions, skiing and ski instruction, alpine instruction and bushcraft instruction courses as well as a variety of outdoor activities including caving, rambling, skin diving and mountain biking.
 Members are encouraged to support the many working parties the club organises to maintain and stock the club huts.
-There is a vigorous veterans and midis group and a family camping group who have often reached more than 200 people in total camping together in a remote location over Christmas and long weekends.
+There is a large group, often more than 200 people in total camping together in a remote location over Christmas and long weekends.

-Alpine Sports Club caters for all age groups from teenage years, young and middle aged singles, family groups and veterans.
-There is a very strong participation by women on trips and in club activities.
-Alpine Sports Club has a wide range of experience and maturity within the club.
-Many members have tended to remain associated with the club throughout their lives giving the club an excellent base of experience from which to develop younger members and to complete large projects such as maintenance and construction of the club accommodation.
+Many members remain associated with the club throughout their lives giving the club an excellent base of experience from which to develop younger members and complete large projects such as maintenance and upgrades to the clubs accommodation.

-Families are particularly welcome at Alpine Sports Club.
-Alpine Sports Club has a wide variety of activities especially for families including easy day trips, camping together at Christmas, easy overnight tramps, biking and picnics.
-Families can take children from 3 years of age to the club huts at Tongariro National Park for skiing in the winter and for a mountain holiday outside of the ski season.
+Families are particularly welcome to participate in a wide variety of ASC activities including easy day trips, camping together at Christmas, overnight tramps, biking and snowsport events.
+Children have a great time staying at the club huts on Mt Ruapehu.
+Skiing in the winter or for a mountain holiday outside of the ski season.
 The club lodge in the Waitakeres is regularly used by family groups.
-See the Family page on the menu bar above.

 ASC's first huts were two dilapidated bushman's shanties beside the Anawhata Stream.
 The smaller was maintained while the larger was repaired and christened 'Chateau Mosquito' in factious comparison with the Grand Chateau being built at Tongariro National Park in 1928.
 These old huts have decayed long ago but the name lingers on in the name of the access track from McElwains Road (now Anawhata Road) to the Anawhata Stream.